opencor/sundials/doc/superbuild/source/arkode/Usage/ERKStep/User_callable.rst

 problem must have the same size as the previous one.
-This routine retains the current settings for all ERKstep module options and performs the same input checking and initializations that are done in :c:func:`ERKStepCreate`, but it performs no memory allocation as is assumes that the existing internal memory is sufficient for the new problem.
+This routine retains the current settings for all ERKstep module options and performs the same input checking and initializations that are done in :c:func:`ERKStepCreate`, but it performs no memory allocation as it assumes that the existing internal memory is sufficient for the new problem.
 A call to this re-initialization routine deletes the solution history that was stored internally during the previous